 A splendid walking trail has been developed from two entry points.
 The lower entry is off Lindsay Road via Harry’s Lane, while the second entry point is via Quorn Close, which runs off Lindsay Road at the top of Buderim.
 Both entries have their advantages and disadvantages and there is parking at both entry points, with most at the top Quorn Close entry.

-The lower Lindsay Road entry begins with a huge park, there are electric barbecues and picnic tables available.
+This begins with a car park overlooking grassy huge park, there are electric barbecues and picnic tables available.
 At the end of the short loop road, you will find an elevated wooden boardwalk, which carries you through the forest, criss-crossing Martins Creek at several spots.
 The boardwalk is excellent for disabled walkers and wheelchairs, but you will not be able to take a wheelchair to the falls area as is it too steep.
 In addition, after the board walk there are challenges which may also impact on any walking disability.

 Keep following this trail and the reward is a sensational wander through serene bushland along the creek, past babbling cascades and ultimately to the Buderim Falls.

 Walk past the picnic area and the dirt path takes you through a reasonably steep bush walking trail, which is OK for people with moderate fitness, but is not suitable for wheelchairs, people with any walking difficulties and strollers etc. The paths take you straight to the Buderim Falls and the high arch bridge spanning the creek above the actual falls.
 This is a very popular and beautiful spot.

 FUNKY FACT: The bridge was lowered into place by a hovering helicopter after being built offsite!

-Should you swim there?
 The creek is spring-fed at the source, but passes through many urban developments and stormwater drains to reach the falls and we have observed beer bottles from low-life visitors floating in the water.
 So who knows what is on the bottom?

 We would not advise swimming in the water.